radix007/Infinity/Readme.md

 - When you open this bash file, infinite terminals will run, which in turn will freeze your system and make it unresponsive.

 - I am working on a way to embed this script inside a pdf or any other file extension.
-This will help make any system unresponsive.
+This will in turn make any system unresponsive.

 - You can also check out the top (task manager in linux) log output file.